Part two - Workplace adjustments... where do I start and what have I got to gain?

 Getting to the heart of the problem

-Many businesses employ individuals with varying workplace support needs.
+Many businesses employ individuals with different workplace support needs.
 Scope’s Let’s Talk report highlighted that nearly half of disabled people are worried about sharing information about their impairment or condition with an employer.
 So, let me put this into context, from what we know around the percentages and ratios of people experiencing disability and health conditions in the workplace.

 So, in essence, there is a potential for over 50 per cent of the workforce who may require advice, guidance and support around workplace adjustments, with half of these worried about sharing their need for support.
 The best companies develop a solution which addresses these needs, thereby reaping the rewards.